muhilvarnan-v/innovation-hackathon-jan22-1/README.md

 This is the repository that houses the solution to the ONDC Grand Hackathon Challenge 6 - Inventory Management.

+How we tackled the challenge and came up with the algorithm is detailed in [this document](https://github.com/almetech/innovation-hackathon-jan22/blob/18c2ac50da9864748f5098b3341dc5b009cacc5b/solution_detail.pdf).

 ### API endpoints

 #### Request headers